 What you get for free: - Pre-built screens (undervalued large caps, growth tech, etc.) - Custom screening with ~30 filters - Integration with Yahoo Finance's stock pages and news - No account needed

-Best for: Beginners who want simplicity, quick filters without information overload.
+Best for: Beginners who want simplicity and quick filters without information overload.

-Limitations: Limited depth, no multi-year analysis, no competitive advantage assessment.
+Limitations: Limited depth, no moat analysis, no real framework for business durability.

 Price: Free (Google Sheets) / Wisesheets add-on varies | Website: wisesheets.io